 Group Health Insurance is a type of health insurance coverage provided by employers to their employees.
-Designed to provide coverage to a group of people (e.g., members of an organization or employees of a company), Group Health Insurance typically offers lower premiums for subscribers because risk is spread across a group of people, rather than a single individual.
+Designed to provide coverage to a group of people (e.g., members of an organization or employees of a company), Group Health Coverage typically offers lower premiums for subscribers because risk is spread across a group of people, rather than a single individual.

 How does Group Health Insurance work?

-With a Group Health Insurance plan, your company pays premiums to an insurance company using a combination of company funds and money withheld from your employees’ paychecks.
+With a Group Health Insurance policy, your company pays premiums to an insurance company using a combination of company funds and money withheld from your employees’ paychecks.
 In exchange for these premiums, the insurance company helps your employees pay for the cost of medical care.

 In most states, a business needs at least 2 people, including the owner or founder, to form a group qualifying for Group Health Insurance.
 However, a few states allow single-person companies to qualify for Group Health Insurance.
-Additionally, most states require that 70% or more of employees in the group be enrolled in the health insurance or be covered from another source such as a spouse’s health insurance plan, Medicare, or a personal health insurance plan.
+Additionally, most states require that 70% or more of employees in the group be enrolled in the health insurance or be covered from another source such as a spouse’s health insurance plan, Medicare, or an individual health insurance plan.

 Is Group Health Insurance required?